IEEEteiwm/Saturday-Six-Hours-Challenge/README.md

 - Take the libraries copy/paste in the file of the code so the components can work.

 ## Usage:
--You can open the Copy-of-Arduino-Mosfet-DC-Motor-Driver.brd with www.tinkercad.com
+- You can open the Copy-of-Arduino-Mosfet-DC-Motor-Driver.brd with www.tinkercad.com

 ## Schematic
 ![schematic](Copy-of-Arduino-Mosfet-DC-Motor-Driver.png)